 If you’re unable to get vegan wine, consider decadent hot drinks to ward off the winter chills.

-Vegan meal ideas for Valentine’s night
+Vegan meal ideas for special celebrations

 Our vegan dinner theme is ‘Mediterranean’.
 The main course is Ratatouille, a French recipe using a number of different vegetables that are perfect for a slow cooker recipe.

 The dessert is based on fruit.
 As Valentine’s day is in the winter in many parts of the world, it could be hard to find seasonal fruit.
-You may have be forced to opt for canned fruit.
+You may have been forced to opt for canned fruit.
 Besides, you need juice and that comes with fruit in a can.

 The good thing is that all dishes can be prepared in advance so you won’t have to spend too much time in the kitchen on Valentine’s ‘date night’.
 You could also do all the preparations together for an unusual romantic touch.